hrit8ka/Group-5-RPG-Project/README.md

 ## Rules of the game:<br>
 The game follows a set of rules that govern the player’s interactions within the game world.

 1. As the game starts, the player is greeted with the sight of three vibrant red hearts symbolizing their available lives as he plays the game.
 These hearts serve as a representation of the player’s chances to navigate the challenges ahead.
 While playing the game, if the player has not been able to defeat the monster then he will gradually lose his life.
 After being defeated by the monster, the player will be prompted with a message `GAME OVER` and will be provided with 2 options; either to `Start Over` or to `Quit` the game else if the player has been able to defeat the monster, he will be able to continue the game and level up.

 2. If the player chooses to continue the game after clicking the `Start Over` button, the previous items, coins, and treasures that he collected previously will remain the same and he will be able to increase the counts while continuing to play the game.

 3. If the player selects the option to `Quit` the game, he will return to the main screen where he will be provided with the options to either play a `NEW GAME`, `LOAD GAME`, or `EXIT`.

 4. In order for the player to win the game, he must collect the diamond.

 5. Player cannot walk or run into the trees to hide from monsters.

 ## How to play the game:<br>
 1. In order to move the character in the North-South-East-West directions, you have to use the following keys:<br>

-      -	`A`: Move Left<br>
+      -`A`: Move Left<br>
-      -	`S`: Move Down<br>
+      -`S`: Move Down<br>
-      -	`D`: Move Right<br>
+      -`D`: Move Right<br>
-      -	`W`: Move Up<br>
+      -`W`: Move Up<br>

 2. Press `Esc` to view the following options:<br>